• Skip to primary navigation

 and also autism and ADHD from exposure in the womb. (source)

-Basically your endocrine system (adrenals, thyroid, pituitary, sex hormones, and more) affect just about everything in your body.
-So if you disrupt them, you disrupt everything.
+Your endocrine system (adrenals, thyroid, pituitary, sex hormones, and more) affect just about everything in your body.
+So if you disrupt them, you disrupt everything and that can lead to weight gain, blood sugar issues, and more.

 Think about that.
 What happens when you disrupt your adrenals and thyroid and sex hormones and pituitary gland?
 Sounds like we have an epidemic of that going on right now.